openthread/ot-docs/site/en/guides/border-router/ot-commissioner-andriod.md

-# OT Commissioner Android App
+# External Commissioning for Android

 Once you've set up your Thread environment and prepared your device, you can use the [OT Commissioner Android App](https://github.com/openthread/ot-commissioner/tree/master/android) to externally commission your device.